 ) with its new glasshouse, and a visit to one of most complete historic gardens and estates in England ( Tatton Park

-Northumberland - Passionate Lady Gardeners, 17th May, 7th June, 6th September 2013
+Northumberland - Passionate Lady Gardeners, May 16th, 6th June and 5th September 2014

 Four distinctively different gardens, four passionate lady gardeners – all this and the Alnwick Garden